Thermal effects on fracture and brittle-to-ductile transition: Conclusions

 From the methodological point of view, to elaborate the closed form expression of the partition function in both proposed models, we adopted specific techniques particularly suitable for calculating the determinant and inverse of tridiagonal matrices \cite{usmani1,usmani2}.
 These approaches allow the derivation of exact solutions as shown in Appendix \ref{appendixa}, but also asymptotic approximations as discussed in Appendix \ref{appendixb}.
 Although these mathematical developments are relegated to the appendices, they are of crucial importance for obtaining the physical results on fracture processes.

 We point out that even if the models here presented clarify fundamental aspects of thermally activated rupture phenomena, they should be generalized to take into account the complex reality of these processes.
-We want to mention here at least three points that partially limit the applicability of these models to real situations.
+We want to mention here at least four points that partially limit the applicability of these models to real situations.
 The first issue concerns the spatial homogeneity of the adopted models.
 We have always considered all springs of discrete systems having the same mechanical behavior (in terms of elastic constants, failure thresholds, etc.).
 In reality, this is true only for perfect monocrystalline structures that are quite rare.
 It would be interesting to study these phenomena in disordered systems that, on the one hand, are more similar to several real structures, and on the other hand, may generate even more interesting critical behaviors typical of complex systems with quenched disorder \cite{diso,parisi,ponson,niccolini,sinha,kondo,rocha}.
 The second point to be explored is the kinetic of rupture processes.
 Here we have considered only quasi-static phenomena studied by means of equilibrium statistical mechanics.
 In real experiments, traction can be applied at different tensile velocities, and the response obviously depends on these traction rates \cite{chen,bonamy}.
 To model these phenomena one would have to adopt out-of-equilibrium statistical mechanics and then base the analysis on Langevin or Fokker-Planck methodologies \cite{risken,coffey,ben1,ben2}.
 To conclude, the third point that could be improved concerns the fact that the softening process is restricted to a single step of reduction of the elastic constant of the breakable springs.
 In order to be more adherent to the physical reality of the yielding process one would have to imagine a series of steps where several reductions of the elastic constant take place progressively.
 In this sense, the yielding point would be implemented through a multi-softening process, more similar to what happens in real nonlinear materials.
+The fourth and final point concerns the too-simple geometry of our model, which should be improved (with 2D or 3D lattices) in order to be able to represent real elastic fields to be compared with models from continuum mechanics.